manasseslima/docker-python-pillow/README.md

-# docker-python-pillow
+# docker-python-z

+A python:alpine with zlib package.
 It's strange but someone needed it, me. =)